| Title: | Test Surveys by Simulating Spatially-Correlated Populations |

 mesh |

-The mesh used to generate the precision matrix |
+The mesh used to generate the precision matrix. |

 barrier.triangles |

-Returns a function for use in sim_distribution
+Returns a function for use inside sim_distribution() to generate the error term.

-if (requireNamespace("INLA")) { ## Make a grid my_grid <- make_grid(res = c(10,10)) ## Make a mesh based off it my_mesh <- make_mesh(my_grid) sim <- sim_abundance(ages = 1:10, years = 1:10) %>% sim_distribution(grid = my_grid, ays_covar = sim_ays_covar_spde(phi_age = 0.8, phi_year = 0.1, model = "spde", mesh = my_mesh), depth_par = sim_parabola(mu = 200, sigma = 50)) plot_distribution(sim, ages = 1:5, years = 1:5, type = "heatmap") }
+if (requireNamespace("INLA")) { # Make a grid my_grid <- make_grid(res = c(10, 10)) # Make a mesh based on the grid my_mesh <- make_mesh(my_grid) # Simulate and plot sim <- sim_abundance(ages = 1:10, years = 1:10) |> sim_distribution( grid = my_grid, ays_covar = sim_ays_covar_spde( phi_age = 0.8, phi_year = 0.1, model = "spde", mesh = my_mesh ), depth_par = sim_parabola(mu = 200, sigma = 50) ) plot_distribution(sim, ages = 1:5, years = 1:5, type = "heatmap") }if (requireNamespace("INLA")) { # Make a grid my_grid <- make_grid(res = c(10, 10)) # Make a mesh based on the grid my_mesh <- make_mesh(my_grid) # Simulate and plot sim <- sim_abundance(ages = 1:10, years = 1:10) |> sim_distribution( grid = my_grid, ays_covar = sim_ays_covar_spde( phi_age = 0.8, phi_year = 0.1, model = "spde", mesh = my_mesh ), depth_par = sim_parabola(mu = 200, sigma = 50) ) plot_distribution(sim, ages = 1:5, years = 1:5, type = "heatmap") }

-sim_distribution( sim, grid = make_grid(), ays_covar = sim_ays_covar(), depth_par = sim_parabola() )
+sim_distribution( sim, grid = make_grid(), ays_covar = sim_ays_covar(), depth_par = sim_parabola() )sim_distribution( sim, grid = make_grid(), ays_covar = sim_ays_covar(), depth_par = sim_parabola() )

 sim |